Best Budget Sleeping Bags Under $100 for Camping

 Common Sleeping Bag Materials

-The insulation material within a sleeping bag is arguably its most critical component, directly impacting warmth, weight, and price.
+The insulation material within a sleeping bag is its most critical component, directly impacting warmth, weight, and price.
 For budget-friendly options under $100, synthetic fills are predominantly found.

 Down (Feather)